ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 This first piece of code creates a new Apache Spark session, then read and load a CSV file into a dataframe called "data".

-Inside our logs, we will see the content of the dataframe thanks to the data.show() function:
+When executed, inside our logs we will see the content of the dataframe thanks to the data.show() function:

     +----+--------------------+--------------------+----+--------------------+------+
     |Rank|                Song|              Artist|Year|              Lyrics|Source|